advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 ## Special Terminology Explanation

 1. **Balanced Replay Speed**

    For MySQL secondary replay, this defines balanced replay speed where the MySQL secondary matches the primary under normal circumstances.
 When the speed is at or below the balanced replay speed, there is no significant lag in transaction replay progress on the secondary.
 However, if the speed exceeds this threshold, the secondary begins to lag behind the primary in transaction replay progress.

 2. **Dual One**

    Specifically refers to two major configurations in MySQL: *sync_binlog=1* and *innodb_flush_log_at_trx_commit=1*.

 3. **MySQL Secondary Replay**

    This term represents the common replay process for asynchronous replication, semisynchronous replication, and Group Replication.
 In this book, 'MySQL primary' is consistently used to represent the MySQL source, and 'MySQL secondary' to represent the MySQL replica.

 ## Deployment Supplementary Explanation

 When deploying MySQL for testing, it is preferable to match the test environment as closely as possible to the production environment, unless certain configurations significantly interfere with performance analysis.
 Below are specific declarations related to MySQL deployment during the testing process:

-1. Mainstream servers used are all NUMA architecture servers.
+1. The mainstream servers in use all have a 4-way NUMA architecture.
 2. Servers are generally x86 architecture.
 3. SSD hardware disks are used.
 4. All tests are conducted on the Linux operating system.
 5. MySQL standalone tests typically use version 8.0.27, while MySQL cluster tests generally use version 8.0.32.
 6. Improvements to MySQL are referred to as improved MySQL or modified MySQL.
 7. The transaction isolation level in TPC-C tests is *Read Committed*.
 8. The storage engine used for transactions is InnoDB.
 9. The *binlog_format* parameter is set to row-based format.
 10. MySQL, whether primary or secondary, uses GTID (Global Transaction Identifier).
 11. Cluster settings include *replica_preserve_commit_order=on*.
 12. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.